Homebrew/legacy-homebrew/README.md

 ```sh
 sudo yum groupinstall 'Development Tools' && sudo yum install curl git irb m4 ruby texinfo bzip2-devel curl-devel expat-devel ncurses-devel zlib-devel
 ```

+### 32-bit x86 platforms

+Linuxbrew does not currently support 32-bit x86 platforms nor platforms other than x86.
+It would be possible for Linuxbrew to work on 32-bit x86 platforms with some effort.
+Pull requests would be welcome if someone were to volunteer to maintain the 32-bit x86 support.

 Installation
 ------------